 If an employee returns to work but subsequently relapses, then the payment will resume as before without any additional deferment period, providing that the return to work lasts less than 60 days and that the cause for the new disability/illness is the same condition which previously occurred.

 The details of cover are very much the same as for short-term disability.
 One key difference is the requirement that, after two years – when long-term disability kicks – the employee needs to satisfy two key points:

 There are many reasons that businesses choose International Employee Income Protection as a benefit for their staff.

 Employees regularly rate it as one of the most desired employee benefits due to the security it provides both them and their families.
-Since the COVID-19 pandemic, business income protection has been ranked in the top 3 most popular benefits for employees on numerous surveys, due to the increasing awareness of the need for financial security in the event of a long term illness or accident.
+Since the Covid pandemic, business income protection has been ranked in the top three most popular benefits for employees on numerous surveys, due to the increasing awareness of the need for financial security in the event of a long-term illness or accident.

-In the International Employee Benefits market International Business Income Protection is just split into two products, international short term disability and international long term disability, but it does the same thing – provides financial security for employees and employers when a member of staff has an accident or illness and is unable to perform their job.
+However, they both do the same thing – providing financial security for employees and employers when a member of staff has an accident or illness and is unable to perform their job.

 As a business purchasing the insurance for your employees, you can choose how much of the salary you are looking to cover.
 This can range from 50% to 80% although 60 – 80% is more common.

 The amount of salary that you cover impacts the premium that you pay.

 Again, the employer sets this limit, generally between 50% and 80%.
 If short-term disability is also in place, then the business will decide whether to maintain the same level of protection, or alter it.